How to Say ‘No’ When You’re Called into Work out of Hours

 4. Take a rain check

-Whatever the reason for saying ‘no’, it’s understandable to worry that this could affect your chance at a promotion or, simply, your current relationship with your boss.
+Whatever the reason for saying “no”, it’s understandable to worry that this could affect your chance at a promotion or, simply, your current relationship with your boss.

 You don’t want them to see you as that person who let them down when they needed help, for example, nor do you want to lose out on that junior management position to someone else just because they were able to show up.

-Therefore, to preserve your reputation and soften the blow, let your boss know that although you’re unavailable this time, you’re open to being called in the next time something happens.
-Despite saying ‘no’ to the current request, you’re following up with a positive offer; it’s also a good idea that when you do return to work, you go the extra mile to stay in your boss’s good books and demonstrate your commitment to the job.
+Despite saying “no” to the current request, you’re following up with a positive offer; it’s also a good idea that when you do return to work, you go the extra mile to stay in your boss’s good books and demonstrate your commitment to the job.

 EXAMPLE

-Unfortunately, I can’t say 'yes' this time.
+Unfortunately, I can’t say “yes” this time.
 However, I can definitely come in and help out next week if someone can’t make their shift.

 5. Offer a solution to the problem